Zoan

-Zoan or Tso'an (Hebrew: צֹועַן Ṣōʕan) was, according to the Hebrew Bible, a city of Egypt in the eastern Nile delta.
+According to the Hebrew Bible, Zoan (צֹועַן Ṣōʿan) was a city of Egypt in the eastern Nile Delta.
 Book of Numbers 13:22 says that it was built seven years after Hebron was built.
 Psalm 78:12,43 identifies the "field of Zoan" as the location where Moses performed miracles before a biblical Pharaoh to persuade him to release the Israelites from his service.
 The city is also mentioned in Book of Isaiah 19:11, 13, Isaiah 30:4 and Book of Ezekiel 30:14.